MiczFlor/RPi-Jukebox-RFID/docs/sphinx/userguide/system.rst

 The is a set of reasons:

-    * On the current RaspianOS based on Bullseye, there is no other way to include Bluetooth support.
-      Bluealsa is currently not working with Bluez 5
     * It is easier to support and setup different audio hardware.
-And trust me, almost everybody building a Jukebox comes up with another audio hardware setup
+Over the years, many builders have tried many different ways to set up audio on their Jukebox so this become the most reliable and compatible solution
     * We can cleanly control and switch between different audio outputs independent of the playback software
+    * The current Pi OS based on Bullseye does not allow another way to control Bluetooth based speakers, as Bluealsa is currently not working with Bluez 5

 Jukebox Core Service
 ---------------------

 The :ref:`developer/coreapps:Jukebox Core` runs as a *user-local* service with the name ``jukebox-daemon``.
-As with MPD it is important it does run as system-wide service so it can interact with PulseAudio.
+Similar to MPD, it's important that it does run as system-wide service to be able to interact with PulseAudio.

-The service can be controlled with the ``systemctl``-command, when adding the parameter ``--user``
+The service can be controlled with the ``systemctl``-command by adding the parameter ``--user``

 .. code-block:: bash

     $ systemctl --user start jukebox-daemon
     $ systemctl --user stop jukebox-daemon

-Check on the service with
+Check out the service with

 .. code-block:: bash